UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 ### Option 1: Automatic Chart Creation

+Here, common chart types can be generated fully automatically after correctly adding the dataset, metadata (**Charts Tracker**) and adding necessary logic for the chart generation (**Charts Config**)

 #### Steps:

 1. In the **Chart Tracker**:
-   - Set `Ready to use` to `false`
+   - Set `Category` to `Chart to Recreate`
-   - Check if the chart type is supported (see above list)
+   - Check if the chart type is supported [Templates](#templates)
    - If supported, set `Automated processing` to `true`
    - Enter the **exact chart type** corresponding to the [Templates](#templates) in the `Chart type` column

 2. Fill in **Chart Config** with required parameters for the selected chart type
     - Open the **Chart Config Excel file** (`SEA Charts Config.xlsx`)
-    - Check within the [Templates](#templates), which additional information of the chart has to be added to Chart config for your selected chart type
+    - Check within the [Chart Config](#chart-config), which additional information of the chart has to be added to Chart config for your selected chart type
     - Add new rows to the chart config with the `Figure ID`, `Property` and `Value`.

 3. The chart will be automatically processed and rendered with styling defined by the template.